Temecula FC

 Temecula FC is an American soccer club based in Temecula, California.
-Founded in 2013, the team has played in the National Premier Soccer League, the fourth tier of the American soccer pyramid, since 2014.
+Founded in 2013, the team currently plays in NISA Nation having previously played in the National Premier Soccer League, the fourth tier of the American soccer pyramid, from 2014 to 2021.
 The team colors are red and white.

 History

 Temecula FC was founded by Brandon Jantz and Vince Paccione on September 9, 2013.
 The team was accepted into the NPSL on September 26, 2013.
-They will play in the Southern Conference.
+They played as a member of the Southwest Conference from 2014 through the 2021 season.
+Following a one-year hiatus, NISA Nation announced Temecula FC as a participant for the 2023 spring season.